Keynotes

 Nordic gender equality revisited

-Pirjo Markkola is Professor of History and Director of the CoE in the History of Experiences, Tampere University.
+Pirjo Markkola is Professor of history and director of the CoE in the History of Experiences at Tampere University.
 She has published widely in gender history, labour history and the history of welfare in the Nordics.
-Her recent publications include Lived Institutions as History of Experience ed. with J. Annola & H. Lindberg (2023), “Working-class women living religion in Finland at the turn of the 20th century,” in S. Katajala-Peltomaa & R.M.
-Toivo (ed) Histories of Experience in the World of Lived Religion (2022), and “Nordic Gender Equality: Between Administrative Cooperation and Global Branding,” in J. Marjanen, J. Strang & M. Hilson (ed) Contesting Nordicness.
-From Scandinavianism to the Nordic Brand (2022).
+Her recent publications include Lived Institutions as History of Experience, ed. with J. Annola & H. Lindberg (2023), “Working-class women living religion in Finland at the turn of the 20th century,” in S. Katajala-Peltomaa & R.M.
+Toivo (eds) Histories of Experience in the World of Lived Religion (2022), and “Nordic Gender Equality: Between Administrative Cooperation and Global Branding,” in J. Marjanen, J. Strang & M. Hilson (eds) Contesting Nordicness: From Scandinavianism to the Nordic Brand (2022).

 Katrina Navickas